Diana Prince (DC Extended Universe)

-Diana of Themyscira, also known by her civilian name Diana Prince or her superhero title Wonder Woman, is a fictional character in the DC Extended Universe (DCEU) and DC Universe franchise, based on the DC Comics character of the same name created by William Moulton Marston and H. G. Peter.
-First appearing in Batman v Superman: Dawn of Justice, she is portrayed by Gal Gadot and later plays a major role in the films Wonder Woman, Justice League and its 2021 director's cut, and Wonder Woman 1984, along with a cameo appearance in Shazam!
-Fury of the Gods.
-She has become one of the central characters in the DCEU.
-Gadot's performance as Wonder Woman, the first of the character in live-action cinema, has received critical praise.
+Diana of Themyscira, also known by her civilian name Diana Prince or her superhero title Wonder Woman, is a fictional character in the DC Extended Universe (DCEU), based on the DC Comics character of the same name created by William Moulton Marston and H. G. Peter.
+First appearing in Batman v Superman: Dawn of Justice, she is portrayed by Gal Gadot and later plays a major role in the films Wonder Woman, Justice League (and its 2021 director's cut), and Wonder Woman 1984, along with cameo appearances in Shazam!
+Fury of the Gods and The Flash.